NYU School of Medicine Working Group on Compassionate Use and Pre-Approval Access

 The Working Group conducts stakeholder interviews and surveys and examines relevant case studies from the United States and other nations as it strives to understand the issue of pre-approval access.
 As it reviews all facets of this complex issue, the group is authoring and disseminating recommendations for improving equitable access to unapproved treatments.

 In spring 2015, the Compassionate Use Advisory Committee (CompAC) was launched as a pilot program to advise Johnson & Johnson about how to fairly manage requests for a scarce investigational cancer drug that the company was developing.
 Working Group members Drs.
 Arthur Caplan and Alison Bateman-House serve, respectively, as chair and deputy chair of CompAC.
-The investigational drug was approved by the FDA in late 2015, and CompAC is now working to publish its findings from the pilot project, which remains ongoing, as the drug has not yet been approved by regulators in other countries.
+The investigational drug was approved by the FDA in late 2015, and CompAC is now working to publish its findings from the pilot project, which remains ongoing, as the drug has not yet been approved by regulators in some countries.